cooscoos/Hoive/README.md

 ### Ant path planning (and ant squeeze rule)

-Player moves ant peice from A to B, game should generate a path or route.
+* Player moves ant peice from A to B, game should generate a path or route.
-Game then needs to check if every move along that path is legal New constraint to add is don't let ants squeeze through tiny gaps Ant, spider and bee all use "ant path planning" - just have different no. of moves
+* Game then needs to check if every move along that path is legal
+* New constraint to add is don't let ants squeeze through tiny gaps
+* xAnt, spider and bee all use "ant path planning" - just have different no. of moves